BrokenRadioLab/BrokenRadioLab.github.io/privacy/cyanopic_pp.md

 When AI organization is used, the **text of the content you saved** (for example a page title, description, or recognized text) is sent through a relay server operated by the developer to a third-party AI provider (**OpenAI**) to generate a summary, tags, and suggestions.
 Only the content needed for that analysis is sent.
 The app does not send your private notes for AI processing.

+## AI image analysis (optional, off by default)

+If you turn on **"AI image analysis (vision)"** in Settings, images attached to your saved items (for example screenshots or images captured from a post) are **uploaded** through the developer-operated relay server and forwarded to the third-party AI provider (**OpenAI**) so the AI can read them directly.
+The relay passes images through in memory only — it does **not store** them and does not write them to logs.
+Only the resulting analysis text is stored on your device.
+Per OpenAI's standard API policy, API inputs are not used for model training and may be retained for up to 30 days for abuse monitoring.
+This feature is off by default and images are never uploaded while it is off.

+## Full Instagram capture (optional, off by default)

+If you turn on **"Full Instagram capture"** in Settings and sign in to Instagram inside the app, your Instagram **session cookie** is sent to the relay server only to fetch the post you chose to save (full caption and photos).
+The cookie exists on the server only for the duration of that request and is deleted immediately afterwards; it is used solely for requests to Instagram itself and is never provided to any other third party.
+This feature is off by default.

 ## Device identifier

 A device identifier (Android ID) is sent to the relay server for access control and server logs.
 It is not used for advertising and is not shared with third parties for advertising.